hkleinsorgen/JNIPort/site/example-zip-file.md

 stream := zipfile getInputStream_ZipEntry: entry.
 ```

 This answers an object that is of some subclass of java.io.InputStream.
 Because there is a registered wrapper class for InputStream, actually JavaIoInputStream, the stream object will be an instance of some subclass of that.
-The mismatch between Java's IO design and Smalltalk's is quite bad, and I haven't been able to create a completely Smalltalk-flavoured interface to Java streams, however you can ask the stream for its #upToEnd (you can't use #contents because that requires a positionable stream and Java's streams aren't arbitrarily seekable).
+The mismatch between Java's IO design and Smalltalk's is quite bad, and thus JNIPort does not provide a completely Smalltalk-flavoured interface to Java streams, however you can ask the stream for its #upToEnd (you can't use #contents because that requires a positionable stream and Java's streams aren't arbitrarily seekable).
 Since the stream in question is binary, the answered collection will be a ByteArray.
 So we can get the contents of the file by saying:

 ```smalltalk
 bytes := stream upToEnd.